King Charles I Dies: The Crown Falls in Regicide

 A wall of water rose without warning.
 Twelve-foot waves crashed through villages between Bristol and Wales, sweeping away entire communities in minutes.
 Farmers…

-The signing of the Treaties of Münster and Osnabrück finally ended the brutal Eighty Years' War, compelling Spain to formally recognize Dutch independence.
-This…
+The Treaties of Munster and Osnabruck, signed on January 30, 1648, ended the Eighty Years' War by compelling Spain to formally recognize Dutch independence afte…

 Talk to History